Key Takeaways

 King Saud University Database Was Hacked

-King Saud is the first university in the country that is home to over 40,000 students and has several notable alumni.
-A hacker group named Yourikan hacked the database of the university and stole the user data of over 800 people.
+King Saud University is the first university in the country and is home to over 40,000 students.
+A hacker group named Yourikan compromised the university’s database and stole the personal data of over 800 people.
 This data included names, phone numbers, email addresses, and passwords.
 The hacker later dumped the data but asked students to change their passwords.

-Cybercrimes in Saudi Arabia have been categorized into three groups.
+Cybercrimes in Saudi Arabia are categorized into three groups under the Anti-Cybercrime Law of 2007.

-- Group A includes crimes such as gaining illegal access to the victim’s computers through luring or blackmail.
-It also includes crimes like defaming a person on social media and breaching the privacy of individuals by either taking pictures or recording their voices over cell phones.
-A convicted cybercriminal is penalized with a maximum of SAR 500,000.
+This includes cybercrimes such as gaining unauthorized access to the victim’s computers through luring or blackmail.
+It also includes crimes like defaming a person on social media and breaching the privacy of individuals by either taking pictures or recording their voices on cell phones.
+A convicted cybercriminal faces a maximum penalty of SAR 500,000.

-- Group B cyber crimes include hacking or illegal access to anyone’s social media account.
+These cybercrimes include hacking or unauthorized access to anyone’s social media account.
 The convicted criminal is charged with a maximum of SAR 3,000,000.

-- Group C cybercrimes include storing and publishing anything that is not consistent with morality, religion, public order, or breaches someone’s privacy.
+This group of cybercrimes includes storing and publishing anything that is not consistent with morality, religion, public order, or that breaches someone’s privacy.
 It also includes crimes such as publishing pornography and promoting or facilitating narcotic or psychotropic substances.
 The penalty levied upon the cybercriminal can reach a maximum of SAR 3,000,000.

 How to Report Cybercrime in Saudi Arabia?

-The victims of cyber attacks can report the crime to the nearest police station.
+Victims of cyberattacks can report the crime to the nearest police station.
 The station transfers the report to the Saudi Bureau of Investigation and Public Prosecution (BIPP) for further investigation.
-After the confirmation of the crime, the charge sheet is filed and the threat actor is produced in criminal court.
+After the crime is confirmed, the charge sheet is filed, and the threat actor is produced in criminal court.

-According to Business Wire, the cybersecurity market of Saudi Arabia in 2020 was valued at $3.6 billion, which is expected to grow by a CAGR of 17.98% up to $9.8 billion by 2026.
+According to Business Wire, the cybersecurity market in Saudi Arabia in 2020 was valued at $3.6 billion, and is expected to grow at a CAGR of 17.98% to $9.8 billion by 2026.

 How Organizations Can Prevent Cyber Attacks in Saudi Arabia?

-It is extremely important that organizations in Saudi Arabia seek smart ways to evade threats that compromise their information and operational security.
+Organizations in Saudi Arabia must adopt smart measures to mitigate threats that compromise their information and operational security.
 It means they need to take a holistic approach to cybersecurity.
 A holistic approach would include security awareness, multi-layer protection, incident response tools, and outbound email security, among many others.

-According to a news article by Arab News, more than 22.5 million Brute Force Attacks took place on Remote Desktop Protocols (RDPs) in the year 2020.
+According to a news article by Arab News, more than 22.5 million brute-force attacks occurred on Remote Desktop Protocol (RDP) systems in 2020.

 Cybersecurity Awareness

-Traditional and modern methods can both be used to achieve cyber awareness among employees in an organization.
-Traditional methods consist of the usual cybersecurity workshops and lectures on cybersecurity best practices.
+Both traditional and modern methods can be used to foster cyber awareness among employees in an organization.
+Traditional methods include standard cybersecurity workshops and lectures on cybersecurity best practices.
 But how effective are they?
-If people don’t experience the sequence of events taking place in a real-life cyber attack, how will they identify it?
+If people don’t experience the sequence of events in a real-life cyberattack, how will they identify it?
+That’s

-That’s why the modern method involves choosing a cybersecurity awareness training solution for employees to impart comprehensive awareness and defense training to their employees.
-It uses modern methodologies of simulation and analysis for generating awareness and cybersecurity training.
+That’s why the modern approach involves selecting a cybersecurity awareness training solution to equip employees with comprehensive training in awareness and defense.
+It uses modern simulation and analysis methodologies to generate awareness and provide cybersecurity training.

 Multi-Factor Authentication (MFA)

 Multi-Factor Authentication adds an extra layer of protection to accounts holding sensitive information.
-Therefore, even if the attacker gets hold of the account credentials, MFA makes sure that the threat actor can’t access the account by cross-verifying the login details with the legitimate owner of the account.
+Therefore, even if the attacker gains access to the account credentials, MFA ensures the threat actor can’t access the account by cross-verifying the login details with the account’s legitimate owner.

 Phishing Incident Response Tools

-Phishing incident response tools help employees immensely for quick detection and consequential elimination of cyber threats that manage to enter the organization’s environment through emails.
-Phishing Incident Response Tools (TPIR) can be used for detecting and removing phishing emails from the office environment after they are reported by a recipient.
+Phishing incident response tools help employees immensely by enabling quick detection and the elimination of cyber threats that manage to enter the organization’s environment via email.
+Phishing Incident Response Tools (TPIR) can be used to detect and remove phishing emails from the office environment after a recipient reports them.

 Email Security

-Email security is very important for both inbound and outbound email security.
-It incorporates a big part of the cybersecurity framework of the organization.
-However, the methods and tools used for securing both of them are different.
+Email security is very important for both inbound and outbound email.
+It incorporates a significant part of the organization’s cybersecurity framework.
+However, the methods and tools used to secure both are different.
 Inbound email security can be ensured by using firewalls to block malicious traffic from entering the system’s environment.
-This may pose danger to the information and operations of the system.
+This may pose a threat to the system’s information and operations.

 Outbound email security is a whole different ball game.
-Email Authentication and Anti-Spoofing tools come in handy to ensure outbound email security.
-TDMARC is one such tool that helps organizations maintain their email legitimacy and increase their email deliverability and engagement rate.
+Email Authentication and Anti-Spoofing tools help ensure outbound email security.
+TDMARC is one such tool that helps organizations maintain email legitimacy and improve email deliverability and engagement rates.

-Cybersecurity leaders and IT professionals in the organization need to make sure that security policies and solutions are implemented in the organization.
-The majority of cyber attacks occur due to a lack of cybersecurity awareness, which could be the reason for the high number of successful attacks in Saudi Arabia.
+Cybersecurity leaders and IT professionals need to ensure that security policies and solutions are implemented across the organization.
+The majority of cyberattacks succeed because of employees’ lack of awareness, not just weak technology.

 Co-Founder & COO at Threatcop